 Maybe it's just because I really needed a laugh today, or maybe it's just because I'm more than just a little geeky.
 Either way, Kevin's Quirky Bibles post gave me more than a couple good chuckles.
 A couple of examples:

 Another Robert Barker edition, of the King James Bible in 1631, is the most notorious.
-At Exodus 20.14, it reads “Thou shalt commit adultery.”
+At Exodus 20.14, it reads “Thou shalt commit adultery.”and

 In 1950, volume 1 of the Old Testament published by the Episcopal Committee of the Confraternity of Christian Doctrine included “skunk” in Leviticus 11.30.
 The typesetter “corrected” the intended skink, a kind of lizard.